 According to an article published on Psychological Science, adults exposed to childhood trauma are considerably more vulnerable to experiencing depression.
 Unfortunately, depression is not always taken as seriously as it should be.
 However, it is a genuine mental health issue with devastating impacts.
 Some of the most common symptoms and indicators of depression are as follows: insomnia, drained energy, hopelessness, ongoing sadness, anxiety, lack of appetite, poor concentration, suicidal thoughts/actions, and more.
 In most cases, individuals afflicted with the abovementioned symptoms tend to isolate themselves, neglect self-care, slack off work, and alienate others.

 Following are two remedies that can help adults overcome their childhood traumatic experiences to avoid their impacts on their current relationship.
 Source: Better Help

 Although self-care may seem somewhat trivial in the face of overcoming childhood trauma, it matters more than many people might think.
 Individuals who survived traumatic childhoods may subconsciously view themselves as unworthy of healthy habits and lifestyle choices.
 Therefore, they are likelier to neglect their body, eating habits, etc.

 Pursue Hobbies and Extramural Activities

 One of the most effective ways of overcoming negative memories is by creating positive memories.
-Pursuing hobbies and extracurricular interests not only allows adults to evolve as individuals but also find a sense of purpose and have something to look forward to.
+Pursuing hobbies and extracurricular interests allows adults to evolve as individuals and find a sense of purpose and have something to look forward to.

 Moreover, overcoming childhood trauma will possibly require revisiting unpleasant memories.
 The road to recovery will never be the same for two different people.
 It will ultimately be worth it.